oxan/djangorestframework-dataclasses/README.rst

 * The ``serializer_related_field`` property is the serializer field class that is used for relations to models.

+* The ``serializer_dataclass_field`` property is the serializer field class that is used for nested dataclasses.
+If you subclass ``DataclassSerializer`` to customize behaviour, you probably want to change this property to use the subclass as well.
+Note that since Python process the class body before it defines the class, this property is implemented using the `property decorator`_ to allow it to reference the containing class.

 * The ``build_unknown_field()`` method is called to create serializer fields for dataclass fields that are not understood.
 By default this just throws an error, but you can extend this with custom logic to create serializer fields.